LucasBueno26/DiscordUnderAttack/README.md

 # DiscordUnderAttack

+Bot discord with interaction to your minecraft server!

-Faction members are notified by discord when their faction is under attack!
+Faction members are notified by discord server/private when their faction is under attack!